Live Your Life for You, Not to Please Expectations

 Posted Oct 24, 2018

-Do you sometimes feel you don’t love your life?
+Do you sometimes feel like you don’t love your life?
 Like, deep inside, something is missing?

-Social pressure is deceiving — we all become prey without noticing it.
-Before we realize we lost control of our lives, we end envying how other people live.
-We can only see the greener grass — ours is never good enough.
+Social pressure is deceiving—we all become prey without noticing it.
+Before we realize we lost control of our lives, we end up envying how other people live.
+We can only see the greener grass—ours is never good enough.

-To regain the passion for the life we want, you must recover ownership of your choices.
+To regain that passion for the life you want, you must recover ownership of your choices.

 The Illusion of Others

-The same happens with people.
+The same thing happens with people.
 They get frustrated when you don’t behave as they expect.
-That’s key to understand — it’s their problem, not yours.
+That’s key to understand—it’s their problem, not yours.

 Why People Expect You to Be Different

 Many people bear resentment when the outcome of an event is less than they imagined it would be, even if their expectation was based on unreasonable assumptions.